pulp/plugin_template/README.md

   release_email         The email address associated with the release_user.

+  run_pulpcore_tests_for_plugins
+                        Pulpcore ships some functional tests that make sense for plugins to run.
+                        These are pytest marked with the `from_pulpcore_for_all_plugins`.
+If true, the CI will run an additional pytest call running pulpcore tests with that mark.

   noissue_marker        A string that is used to mark a commit as not attached to an issue.

   single_commit_check   Runs a job to check whether a PR contains a single commit or not.